umbirius/Stock_Sifter/README.md

 1. fork and clone the repository

-2. Install the all relevant gems
+2. Install all relevant gems
 ```ruby
 bundle install
 ```